Brent Spence Bridge: Approved and funded plan

 On December 29, 2022, the Biden administration signed a federal funding package of $1.6 billion to help repair the bridge.
 The plan calls for reconfiguring the existing bridge for local traffic only.
 The plan includes building a new, yet to be named, companion bridge to be used as an express path for highway traffic through the downtown Cincinnati and Covington corridor.
 Construction on the bridge is to begin in 2025 and is expected to take eight years to complete.
 According to this timeline, the new bridge and reconfigured Brent Spence Bridge will open for traffic in 2032.
 In May 2024, the Federal Highway Administration approved the environmental assessment submitted by the Kentucky Transportation Cabinet and the Ohio Department of Transportation, allowing the project to proceed to the final design phase.

 Because the new bridge project will require rerouting sections of I-75, in early 2024 city officials proposed minor changes to the plan to include revisions to the surface-level street grid.
 This would allow the Queensgate neighborhood, largely razed in the 1960s as part of slum clearance and urban renewal, to be reconnected to downtown Cincinnati.
 In late May 2024, this proposal, along with other minor changes, was approved.

 On June 18, 2025, Ohio governor Mike DeWine and Kentucky governor Andy Beshear announced that the design of the companion bridge would be a cable-stayed bridge, with independently supported decks so that steel structures would not be necessary between them.

+The Ohio government approved the project in March 2026.
+Adjacent Longworth Hall had already begun to be modified.
+Groundbreaking occurred on May 8, 2026.